-- One of the small, inner moons of Saturn.
+- Prometheus is one of the small, inner moons of Saturn.

 It was discovered in 1980 from photos taken by Voyager